 While in Japan Doug was allowed to go on a Japanese tugboat to Miyajima, one of the holiest places for followers of the Shinto religion.
 Here there were temples and a beautiful sea arch.
 The Sun shone through the arch to the elaborate temple at a certain time of the day.
 Doug was able to watch the Japanese at prayer.
 He thought the name of one of the temples translated as the ‘temple of a thousand mattresses’.
 Inside it, there were lots of large wooden bats rather like table tennis bats.
 Doug kept one and thinks it was probably a prayer bat.

 On one occasion he went to Hiroshima, which was about 10 miles away.
 This was on what was considered to be a bullet train; even then as it went very fast.
 Doug didn’t pay as he stood beside the driver.
 Hiroshima station was by the side of a river; he crossed the river by a bridge and was confronted by lots and lots of wooden stalls where the Japanese were selling souvenirs relating to the atomic bomb damage.
 He bought quite a few postcards showing damage to the city.
-There were no restrictions on walking about and he doesn’t know if there was any radioactivity even though it was only about six months after the bomb had dropped.
+There were no restrictions on walking about, and he doesn’t know if there was any radioactivity even though it was only about six months after the bomb had dropped.
 He wandered around streets that had been cleared with rubble piled up at the side.
 As far as the eye could see there was devastation.
 Most of the buildings had been flattened.
 The building with the dome, which is still standing as a memorial, was there.
 Little Japanese children came running up to him and gave him a Chinese figure and some fused glass that had been fused by the bomb.
-His own house in London had been severely damaged during the war so he knew what devastation was like.
+Doug had witnessed the severe damage caused in London during the Blitz and so knew what devastation was like.

 When he was out in Japan he thought he could be demobbed at an earlier date in Australia.
 Then he found he would still have to serve his full time and so he came back to Britain.